Free US shipping on all orders $20+

 2. Moisturizing = Protection, Protection, Protection

 If hydrating works from the inside out, then moisturizing works from the outside in.
 The function of moisturizing is to protect hydrated cells from losing water content by fortifying the skin’s protective barrier.
-When you moisturize, you’re trapping and sealing moisture into your cells, which results in skin that’s smooth, soft, and supple (i).
+When you moisturize, you trap and seal moisture into your cells, which results in skin that’s smooth, soft and supple1.
 In terms of hydrating vs. moisturizing, if you’ve put in the effort to hydrate your skin, keeping it moisturized is the second step to ensure that it stays that way!

 3. Dull Skin Is a Sign of Dehydration

 Ready for your glow-up?
 Hydration is key.
-When skin feels dry, it can be tempting to layer on the moisturizer.
-But if the issue is originating below the surface, your treatment needs to take a different approach.
+When skin feels dry, you may be tempted to layer on the moisturizer.
+But if the issue originates below the surface, your treatment needs to take a different approach.
 If your skin is dehydrated, that means that your skin cells are thirsty—they have been deprived of water and therefore have lost their plumpness and volume.
 Dehydrated cells can make skin appear dull and lifeless.
 Are you noticing more fine lines and wrinkles?
-This is also a sign of cellular dehydration (i).
-It’s possible for skin to be moisturized but dehydrated (i), which is why it’s important to take a two-pronged approach to your skin- and lip-care routine.
+This is also a sign of cellular dehydration1.
+It’s possible for skin to be moisturized but dehydrated1, which is why it’s important to take a two-pronged approach to your skin- and lip-care routine.

 4. Oil vs. Water